 § Is your name changing?

 My old names aren’t terribly antithetical to me.
-I’ve used them for many years at this point.
+I used them for many years.
 They’ll always be part of my past identity.
-But I feel a bit of distance now between the name “Phil” and how I see myself.
-Just as I expected people to adjust when I started going by Phil instead of Phillip, I hope that people can now adjust to me going by Piper (or Pip, if you’d prefer).
+But I feel a bit of distance now between my old name and how I see myself.
+Just as I expected people to adjust when I started going by a nickname at age 15, and when I changed my name after I got married, I hope that people can now adjust to me going by Piper or Pip.

 § How should I refer to you when talking about you with someone who might not know your current name?